BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

 Starting up your simulation
 -----------------------------
-Open five terminals and run the following commands in each:
+Open five terminals, navigate to ``/catkin_ws`` and run the following commands in each:

 Run Roscore, the master messaging core